 How Do You Choose The Right Art Platform For You?

 Choosing the right online sales platform for your art depends on your needs.

-Some platforms offer free gallery listings and high commission fees, while others make you pay to use their site.
-Some give access only to people who’ve been approved by the company while others may have higher fees but provide a lot of tools for marketing and selling your work.
+Some platforms offer free gallery listings and high commission fees, while others make you pay yearly membership fees to use their site.
+Some give access only to talented artists who’ve been pre-approved, while others have open policies and provide marketing tools to help you sell your work.

-If you want to sell only a few pieces of art, say one or two prints, and some greeting cards, then Etsy might be the best platform for you.
+If you want to sell only a few pieces of art, say one or two prints, and some greeting cards, then Etsy is probably the best platform and the easiest way for you.
 It offers free listings with very low fees and millions of potential customers